Pulsar Timing Constraints on the Fermi Massive Black-Hole Binary Blazar Population: Abstract

 \section{Abstract}

-Blazars are a subpopulation of active galactic nuclei whose jets are nearly aligned with the line-of-sight, which tend to exhibit multi-wavelength variability on a variety of timescales.
-Quasi-periodic variability on year-like timescales is sometimes thought to be due to binary orbital motion.
-If this is indeed the case, then such blazar binaries would contribute to the nanohertz gravitational-wave stochastic background.
+Blazars are a sub-population of quasars whose jets are nearly aligned with the line-of-sight, which tend to exhibit multi-wavelength variability on a variety of timescales.
+Quasi-periodic variability on year-like timescales has been detected in a number of bright sources, and has been connected to the orbital motion of a putative massive black hole binary.
+If this were indeed the case, those blazar binaries would contribute to the nanohertz gravitational-wave stochastic background.
 We test the binary hypothesis for the blazar population observed by the \textit{Fermi} Gamma-Ray Space Telescope, which consists of BL Lacertae objects and flat-spectrum radio quasars.
-We calculate what the inferred GW background would be from mock populations informed by the luminosity functions for BL Lacertae objects and flat-spectrum radio quasars with redshifts $z \le 2$ and compare the amplitude distributions to recent pulsar timing array upper limits.
-To make the inferred background amplitudes consistent with pulsar-timing upper limits, we obtain upper limits on the binary fraction for the blazar population, which approximately range between $\approx 0.01\% - 0.1\%$.
-We discuss implications for the binary fraction for the unaligned AGN population and conclude that binarity alone cannot explain year-like quasi-periodicity in blazars.
+Using mock populations informed by the luminosity functions for BL Lacertae objects and flat-spectrum radio quasars with redshifts $z \le 2$, we calculate the expected gravitational wave background and compare it to recent pulsar timing array upper limits.
+The two are consistent only if a fraction $\lesssim 10^{-3}$ of blazars hosts a binary with orbital periods $<5$ years.
+We therefore conclude that binarity cannot significantly explain year-like quasi-periodicity in blazars.

 \begingroup

 \endgroup